ADMA Biologics Investor News: If You Have Suffered Losses in ADMA Biologics, Inc. (NASDAQ: ADMA), You Are Encouraged to Contact The Rosen Law Firm About Your Rights

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of ADMA Biologics, Inc. (NASDAQ: ADMA) resulting from allegations that ADMA Biologics may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of ADMA Biologics, Inc. (NASDAQ: ADMA) resulting from allegations that ADMA Biologics, Inc. may have issued materially misleading business information to the investing public.

-SO WHAT: If you purchased ADMA Biologics securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased ADMA Biologics, Inc. securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.

 WHAT TO DO NEXT: To join the prospective class action, go to https://rosenlegal.com/submit-form/?case_id=57940 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.